theochem/chemtools/doc/sci_doc_condensedtool.rst

     \lambda \left(\mathbf{r}\right) \equiv \left(\frac{\partial^{k} \rho \left(\mathbf{r}\right)}
     {\partial \mu^{k}} \right)_{v\left(\mathbf{r}\right)}

-Sometimes (e.g., the local electrophilicity), one will multiply one of the above reactivity indicators by a global reactivity indicator, or consider the sum of two or more local reactivity indicators.
+Sometimes (e.g., the local electrophilicity :cite:`Chattaraj2003JPCA,Chattaraj2006CR`), one will multiply one of the above reactivity indicators by a global reactivity indicator, or consider the sum of two or more local reactivity indicators.
 To coarse-grain these descriptors, we introduce a method for partitioning the molecule into atoms/functional groups.
 This partitioning is expressed in terms of atomic weighting function (or, occasionally, atomic weighting operators)